lizliunju/pydata_group/README.md

 Commercial use is not allowed.
 And please reference this repository if you want to share some contents with your partners.

 ## Recommendations

 If you have problems understanding some contents in certain books, leave a comment in the forum and some **active learners** will help you.

 If you find some books useful, you are always welcomed to leave comments in the forum.
 And we will consider adding them in this repository.

+## Notes

+If you want to download a sub-folder or sub-directory of this repository, copy the URL of that page and paste it in [DownGit](https://minhaskamal.github.io/DownGit/#/home).